Rong Wang, Ph.D.

 - Develop enabling tools to perform in-situ gene expression analysis at the single cell level.
 This method was applied to identifying sub-population cells (potential cancer stem cells) and the niche cells in ovarian cancer cell cultures and ovarian cancer tumor tissues.

-- Monitor the virus attachment and quantify the virus adhesion force at different sites of lettuce leaves in various elusion solutions.
-The information generated will allow the development of better recovery methods for virus detection and removal.
+- Monitor the virus attachment and quantify the virus adhesion strength to various surfaces.
+The outcome of the research will allow the development of better recovery methods for virus detection and removal.

 "Spatially Resolved Quantification of E-Cadherin on Target hES Cells", Zhaoxia Li, Dengli Qiu, Indumethi Sridharan, Xiaoping Qian, Honghong Zhang, Chunbo Zhang and Rong Wang, J. Phys.
 Chem.
 B., 114, 2894-2900 (2010).